-Coaching is an umbrella term used widely to describe a process which can be applied in a broad range of roles and activities.
-The primary coaching services I offer relate to Executive Coaching and Interview coaching.
+Coaching is an umbrella term used widely to describe a broad range of roles and activities.
+I offer Interview coaching which has a specific focus and career coaching which has a broader remit.

 If you have the information you need to prepare for the interview then it is possible to anticipate most of the interview questions in advance of the interview.